anlime/hello-world/README.md

 My first repository

 Hello,
-This is the explanation of edits.
+This is the explanation of proposed edits.
 Thank you.